 Sanger is a somewhat small city located in the state of Texas.
 With a population of 7,747 people and two constituent neighborhoods, Sanger is the 285th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sanger is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sanger is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sanger who work in office and administrative support (17.65%), food service (9.37%), and personal care services (7.66%).
+There are especially a lot of people living in Sanger who work in office and administrative support (12.68%), management occupations (8.07%), and sales jobs (6.96%).

-The percentage of adults in Sanger with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.55% of adults in Sanger have a bachelor's degree or advanced degree.
+The percentage of adults in Sanger who are college-educated is close to the national average for all communities of 21.84%: 17.96% of the adults in Sanger have a bachelor's degree or advanced degree.

+Sanger is a very ethnically-diverse city.
 The people who call Sanger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanger residents report their race to be White, followed by Black or African-American.
 Sanger also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.02% of the city’s residents.
-Important ancestries of people in Sanger include Irish, English, Dutch, and Italian.
+People of Hispanic or Latino origin account for 12.43% of the city’s residents.
+Important ancestries of people in Sanger include English, Irish, Scottish, and Italian.